 Substantial Civil Settlement For Wrongful Conviction

-If a defendant is wrongfully charged and the police or prosecutor brought charges without the intent to seek justice, he or she might be owed compensation and damages.
+If a defendant is wrongfully charged and the police or prosecutor brought charges without the intent to seek justice, they might be owed compensation and damages.

 Recovery of Substantial Cash Settlement for Wrongfully Prosecuted Client